Explore Inyo County

 Welcome to Inyo County, what the locals call, the Other Side of California, is home to Death Valley National Park, the small towns of Bishop, Big Pine, Independence, Lone Pine, Tecopa and Shoshone and the stunning Eastern Side of California’s majestic Sierra Nevada Mountain Range, where you will find more dramatic mountain and desert scenery than in any other region in North America.
 Grab a Free Visitor Guide online and plan your next California 395 Road Trip.

 Stretching from the nation’s low point in Death Valley National Park to the high point atop the jagged peak of Mt.
 Whitney, and including the Ancient Bristlecone Pine Forest, home to the oldest trees in the world, Inyo County is a land of extraordinary extremes.
 Beauty, solitude and challenging outdoor adventures beckon in Inyo County’s six million acres of public land.
 These expansive, wide open spaces are a stunning playground for campers, hikers, rock climbers, anglers, skiers and photographers and artists.
-We hope you enjoy our “side” of California.
+We hope you enjoy the other side of California.

 LOWEST